suyashss/suyashss.github.io/_posts/2025-01-04-tiny-mnist-vlm.md

 ## Summary

 We have now built a tiny (multimodal) vision language model on the MNIST data.
-Our model can classify images to numbers, as well as draw numbers.
+Our model can classify images to numbers, as well as draw images of numbers.
 To do this, we implemented a VQVAE to tokenize images into a set of discrete tokens, created sequences from our MNIST examples, and trained an autoregressive LLM on this sequence data.
 In principle, this approach could be applied to any number of modalities to jointly model them in a single autoregressive model, as done by [CM3Leon](https://arxiv.org/abs/2309.02591) and [Chameleon](https://arxiv.org/abs/2405.09818) from Meta.
 Alternatively, once all modalities are tokenized, one could train a single masked language model on the data, as done by [4M](https://arxiv.org/abs/2312.06647) from Apple.